 Research background

-The selection of prognostic biomarkers for the definition of personalized treatment in aging and colorectal cancer (CRC) onset and/or its progression is relevant to improve the clinical strategies.
-Identifying biomarkers able of point out, the risk of development of degenerative processes linked to aging, which could lead to the onset of the disease, is a new challenge.
-Alterations in the physiological pathways involved in the regulation of the redox and immunological systems have been identified in various types of tumors such as CRC.
-The potential of Trx1 and CD30 for use as targets and biomarkers for tumors has been widely described in literature, but results are still not relevant enough to improve the clinical strategies.
+The selection of prognostic biomarkers for the definition of personalized treatment in aging and colorectal cancer (CRC) onset and/or its progression is relevant to improve clinical strategies.
+Finding biomarkers able to identify the risk of developing degenerative processes linked to aging, which could lead to the onset of the disease, is a new challenge.
+Alterations in the physiological pathways involved in the regulation of redox and immunological systems have been identified in various types of tumors, such as CRC.
+The potential use of Trx1 and CD30 as targets and biomarkers for tumors has been widely described in literature, but results are still not relevant enough to improve the clinical strategies.

 Research motivation

-We have carried out this study to clarify whether it was more effective to use Trx and CD30 as dual target in combination with T helper cytokines and polymorphisms of KIRs, FcRIIa-131H/R and FcRIIIa-158V/F. The aim was to identify alterations in markers of redox-immune homeostasis that may be useful as predictive biomarker’s system in health prediction and identifying personalized treatments to target age-related immune decline and cancer.
+We have carried out this study to clarify if it was effective to use Trx and CD30 as dual target in combination with T helper cytokines and polymorphisms of KIRs, FcRIIa-131H/R and FcRIIIa-158V/F. The aim was to identify alterations in markers of redox-immune homeostasis that may be useful as a predictive biomarker system in health prediction and to identify personalized treatments to target age-related immune decline and cancer.

 Research methods

 The serum measures of Trx1/CD30, RTrx1, multiple cytokine levels and polymorphisms of KIR and FcγRIIa were used to estimate the effect of disease, age and gender interactions to describe the variants in the biology of the redox immune system.
 Using multivariate statistical procedures of correlation analysis and a matrix of correlation of all the redox immune and clinical parameters we have identified changes in the biology of the redox immune system relationships in both healthy aging and tumor disease progression.
-Through these procedures we determined the redox immune fingerprint of health, ageing and cancer states.
+Through these procedures we determined the redox immune fingerprint of health, aging and cancer states.

 Research results

 We found positive increases between Trx1/RTrx1 levels and sCD30 level and increased age.
-With respect to the gender relationships there are distinct differences: females show a primary relationship between TGFβ with Trx1 while for males it is TGFβ and RTrx1.
-Trx1/CD30 controls the redox immune homeostasis and an imbalance in the relationship between the Trx1/RTrx1 and sCD30 levels is linked to the onset and progression of tumor, but through different cytokine pathways in the male and female subjects.
-The study confirmed that the serum levels of Trx1/RTrx1, TGFβ/IL-6 and TGFβ/IL4 combinations and the sCD30 IFNγ and IL2 combination, are a predictive gender specific biomarker’s system for clinical screening to detect the risk of the potential development or progression of a tumor.
+With respect to the gender relationships, there are distinct differences: females show a primary relationship between TGFβ with Trx1 while males for TGFβ and RTrx1.
+Trx1/CD30 controls the redox immune homeostasis, and an imbalance in the relationship between Trx1/RTrx1 and sCD30 levels is linked to the onset and progression of tumor (but through different cytokine pathways in the male and female subjects).
+The study confirmed that the serum levels of Trx1/RTrx1, TGFβ/IL6 and TGFβ/IL4 combinations and the sCD30 IFNγ and IL2 combination are a predictive gender specific biomarker system for clinical screening to detect the risk of the potential development or progression of a tumor.

 Research conclusions

 Results give new insight into how environment interacts with cell metabolism and redox immune state to influence Th cell differentiation and functions.
-Furthermore the mechanisms of degenerative process that compromise redox immune function have been explained.
-Results support the goals of translational medicine which tries to promote personalized strategies of prevention and cancer treatment.
+Furthermore, the mechanisms of degenerative processes that compromise redox immune function have been explained.
+Results support the goals of translational medicine that tries to promote personalized strategies for the prevention and treatment of cancer.

 Research perspectives

-The Trx1/CD30 and the selected biomarkers can be used for new personalized resolving treatments to target age-related immune decline, CRC onset and/or its progression.
+Trx1/CD30 and selected biomarkers can be used for new personalized resolving treatments to target age-related immune decline, CRC onset and/or its progression.
 This will permit to select novel therapies.
-Given the retrospective nature of this study, additional research with larger prospective clinical trials is necessary to assess the impact of the Trx1/CD30 for the treatment.
+Given the retrospective nature of this study, additional research with larger prospective clinical trials is necessary to assess the impact of Trx1/CD30 for the treatment.

 ACKNOWLEDGMENTS